 On March 8, 2019, the Company entered into an amended and restated credit agreement by and among the Company, as borrower, JPMorgan Chase Bank, N.A., as administrative agent, and the other lenders and arrangers party thereto (the "credit agreement").
 In May 2020, the Company entered into an amendment to the credit agreement (the "first amendment"), pursuant to which the prior revolving credit commitments were reduced from \$1.25 billion to \$1.1 billion of borrowings.
-Subsequently, in May 2021, the Company entered into a second amendment to the credit agreement (the "first amendment"), using the comment and decreases to certain applicable rates effected by the first amendment.
+Subsequently, in May 2021, the Company entered into a second amendment to the credit agreement (the "second amendment"), which provides for certain changes to the Company's covenants and decreases to certain applicable rates effected by the first amendment.
 In December 2021, the Company entered into a third amendment to the credit agreement (the "third amendment" and, the credit agreement as amended by the first amendment and the second amendment, the "amended credit agreement" or the "revolving credit facility"), which extends the term of the credit agreement from March 8, 2024 to December 3, 2026, with permitted extensions under certain circumstances.
 As of December 31, 2021 and December 31, 2020 there were no amounts outstanding under the revolving credit facility.